Elbit's Air Protection: Keeping You Safe

 Hostile forces also continue to acquire relatively cheap but deadly unmanned aerial vehicles (UAVs) that have proliferated across battlefields.

 The distribution of shoulder-fired missiles and drones across the globe is extensive, and these weapons, that are in the inventory of regular military forces, have also found their way into the hands of many organizations, such as drug cartels, criminal networks and terror groups, that pose a threat with such capabilities.
+MANPADS and drones are not the only threats against aerial platforms heading into complex and dense threat environments.
+Several aircraft losses were caused also by radar-based and laser-based threats.

-“There is no main threat, threats always change and what makes us unique is that we provide a modular solution to a variety of threats.
-We strive to constantly update our solutions against the main families of threats so that aircrew return to base safely,” said Asher, Senior Director, CTO & Business Development, Airborne EW & IR Business Line in Elbit Systems ISTAR & EW â ELISRA.
+"There is no main threat, threats always change and what makes us unique is that we provide a modular solution to a variety of threats.
+We strive to constantly update our solutions against the main families of threats so that aircrew return to base safely," said Asher, Senior Director, CTO & Business Development, Airborne EW & IR Business Line in Elbit Systems ISTAR & EW – ELISRA.

 As enemy forces continue to acquire sophisticated technology, aerial platforms must have a suitable self-protection suite for threat detection and effective countermeasures.
 To increase survivability, platforms must be able to automatically and autonomously detect threats, identify them and react with as short of a response time as possible - all while allowing the aircrew to continue with their mission.